 6. Take Q&A Offline

 Have you only been allocated a short amount of time to present?
 Not a problem.
 Remember that the majority of virtual events offer networking opportunities so you can invite your audience to join you in a networking space or engage in a private chat with you to discuss your presentation and topic that you have been delivering.
 Even more so, having a shorter presentation and leaving less time for your viewers to ask questions can spark stronger engagement post-presentation.

 Spend extra 10 minutes setting up your room.
 Make sure there are no distractions behind you, personal items you don’t want the public to see or your family members trying to barge in mid-presentation.

 If all else fails, we recommend you choose a virtual background as a safe bet.
 Some of the video conferencing tools like Microsoft Teams and Zoom already offer this but you can always find a 3rd party one or even find a cheap green screen on Amazon.
 Our top pick is an app called mmhmm (it’s actually called that) and it offers a free limited account if you are just looking to try it out.

 Lighting is as important in front of you, as it is behind.
 Check that you have good front light and if you have light behind you, close your shades, otherwise, you will appear as a slight silhouette.
 If you do not have good natural light, then get some suitable additional lighting to make sure your face is well-lit.
 How you appear on camera could set you apart and make you look more presentable.

 9. Practice Makes Perfect

-The best way to know how you look on camera and what your presentation may look like, is to present and record it to yourself.
+The best way to know how you look on camera and what your presentation may look like is to present and record it to yourself.
 Practice makes it perfect as they say.
-Make a recording of your presentation in Zoom or any other tool you might want to use and watch it so you can make improvements for the live one.
+Make a recording of your presentation in Zoom or any other webcam recorder you might use and watch it so you can make improvements for the live one.
 Make sure you change your tone and pitch of voice as you work through your presentation.

 10. Technology – Test, Test and Test Again